niranjanrao1509/WAIR/README.md

-# WAIR-
+# WAIR- What Am I Reading?

-A niche repo to keep track of 2^n papers I find interesting
+A collection of papers I find interesting along with summarized notes.